soluna-studios/mail2beyond/docs/SECURITY.md

 ## Reporting a Vulnerability

-Should you discover a vulnerability in the pfSense-API code, please report the issue in one of the following ways:
+Should you discover a vulnerability in the code, please report the issue in one of the following ways:
 1) A pull request with code that fixes the discovered vulnerability
 2) A private email to either the project owner or the respective code owner
 3) As a last resort, you may open a public issue on the repository